Created by E.C. Segar

 ABOUT THE AUTHORS

 Elzie Crisler Segar, better known by the pen name of E. C. Segar, was an American cartoonist best known as the creator of Popeye, who first appeared in 1929 in Segar’s comic strip Thimble Theatre.
-He of course had nothing to do with “Private Eye Popeye.”
+Segar, who died in 1938, had nothing to do with the “Private Eye Popeye” cartoon, though.
 The writer of the cartoon was Isadore (Izzy) Klein (1897-1986), who had a long career in writing and animation, and worked as a cartoonist for the New Yorker.
 He also served as a member of the National Cartoonists Society from 1916-69.

 - “PRIVATE EYE POPEYE” | Buy the DVD | Watch it on youTube